LukaWG/2048/README.md

 - If 2048 is reached then the game can continue by pressing a key and then clicking 'Continue' in the menu

 ## Suggestions and Bugs
-- Please raise any suggestions in Discussions
+- Raise any suggestions in Discussions
-- Please raise any bugs in Issues
+- Raise any bugs in Issues

 Written in python 3.8.10 using pygame 2.1.0